leodeslf/leaf/summaries/ui-ux-design-specialization/ux_design_fundamentals.md

 - Sketch (hand or computer).
 - Geometric shapes and lines.
-- Scale ans hierarchy.
+- Scale and hierarchy.
 - Don't get lost in details.
 - Black and white, and grey.
 - Placement on screen.
-- Resuse elements.
+- Reuse elements.
 - Visually indicate type of interface elements.

 ## Prototype